 I will divide this blog into multiple parts

 1.Anyalyzing the Problem

 If you are using Solarwinds/ N-able as an additional RMM tool, you probably configured a new Win32App with the Win32 App Packaging Tool.
 So did we!

 I guess like everyone, we were using Autopilot pre-provisioning.
 We configured this Solarwinds app as a required app because we want that app to be installed before the device was shipped to the customer.
 But sometimes (randomly) we ended up in a Red Screen telling us there was a Time-Out.

-After you start deploying it to some test devices.
-You’ll notice a Toast notification about a new App and you open the C:\Program Files (x86)\Microsoft Intune Management Extension\Content\Incoming folder to watch for new installs.
-And there it is!
+So we wiped the device and started monitoring C:\Program Files (x86)\Microsoft Intune Management Extension\Content\Incoming folder to watch for new installs.
+And there it was!
 But after the installation file was downloaded nothing happened.
 No MSI installer progress, nothing…

 Personally, I think it’s a little weird Solarwinds their device Agent is blocked by ASR but deploying Chocolatey is no problem at all?